 Learn more at the USDA’s SNAP at Farmers Markets website.

 SNAP is an entitlement program, meaning that all eligible people can receive benefits.
 Therefore, the program’s funding increases when the economy is weak and contracts when the economy is strong.
 However, eligibility criteria, benefit levels and other issues can be changed every 5 years when Congress reauthorizes SNAP as part of the Farm Bill.

-According to USDA data, there are over 8,500 markets in the US, however, fewer than half are authorized to accept SNAP.
-Moreover, many authorized markets have yet to complete a SNAP transaction (or have completed very few) because they do not have the resources necessary to promote the program and educate their communities.
+According to USDA data, there are over 8,600 markets in the US, and as of 2015, 6,483 are authorized to accept SNAP.
+However, many authorized markets have yet to complete a SNAP transaction (or have completed very few) because they do not have the resources necessary to promote the program and educate their communities.
 Many SNAP recipients who live near farmers markets do not know that the market accepts SNAP.
 In order to direct more SNAP customers to markets, we have to tackle several separate problems:

 Request that FNS Revise its “One Site, One Permit, One Machine” Policy

 A recent change in FNS policy increases the cost for markets to accept SNAP EBT.
 FNS now requires that each farmers market location must obtain its own EBT authorization number and machine regardless of whether the multiple locations are operated by a single organization.
 Organizations must purchase and pay monthly fees for each additional machine.
 This impedes some currently SNAP authorized farmers markets, reduces the rate of adoption by market organizations not yet authorized, and may cause some markets to stop offering SNAP EBT access all together.